-Director Daly is in his 29th year in the law enforcement field of corrections.
+Director Daly has served over three (3) decades in the law enforcement field of corrections.
 Prior to his appointment here at Salt River, he was employed by the New York City Department of Correction at Riker's Island, one of the largest penal institutions in the world.

 He joined the NYC Department of Correction in 1987 working various security levels and assignments.
 Prior to his retirement at the rank of Captain, he worked numerous facilities and divisions including the Robert N. Davoren Center (formerly ARDC) where approx. 2,200 male detainees (ages 16-18) were housed in modular dormitories, sprung (tent) structures and cells.
 In addition to general housing area supervision, he was assigned as the facility security Captain responsible for gang activity, emergency evacuation/preparedness and special searches, and later the facility school, where he was responsible for the safety, education, and mandatory attendance of approximately 400-500 inmates to school each day.
 In 2000, he returned to the department's transportation division holding assignments as borough supervisor and ultimately becoming the Tour Commander, responsible for the timely delivery and return of over 1,500 inmates per day to various courts within the five boroughs of New York City and upstate NY.
 He was also responsible for the transport of inmates to/from hospitals, significant family events (such as funerals and sick visits) and state prisons including the use of charter planes and buses.
 In addition, he assisted and directed tactical corrections-wide deployment of staff and vehicles for internal, as well as external, government city-wide emergencies and events including the September 11, 2001 terrorist attack, the Republican National Convention (RNC), the United Nations World Economic Forum, and various other tactical search operations.